Who We Are

 Inclusion is one of the core values of Congregation Etz Chaim.
 We are always striving to be responsive to the needs of our congregants and our guests while they worship, socialize, and learn with us.
 We celebrate the uniqueness of each individual and welcome diversity within our community.

-Accommodations such as streaming, large print Siddurim (prayer books), visual aids, and sensory spaces are readily available.
-Closed captioning and sign language interpreting can be provided upon request.
+Accommodations such as streaming, large print siddurim (prayer books), visual aids, and sensory spaces are readily available.
+Live captioning and sign language interpreting can be provided upon request.
 These and other requested accommodations are available to ensure that all are able to participate meaningfully in all spiritual, educational, celebratory events.
-For specific accommodations please contact rachel@mycec.org.
+For specific accommodations please contact inclusion@mycec.org.
 Please let us know what we can put in place to make sure you can fully participate in and enjoy any of our events.

 Union for Reform Judiasm (URJ)